 Patronage capital represents the Corporation's accumulated retained excess of revenues over expenses that has been allocated annually to its members.
 Distributions to members are made at the discretion of the board of directors in accordance with the bylaws, subject to the restrictions contained in the long-term debt agreements.
 Under provisions of the long-term debt agreements, until the total equities and margins equal or exceed 30 percent of the total assets of the Corporation, the return to patrons of capital contributed by them is limited.
-At December 31, 2021 and 2020, the total equities approximate 48.6 and 52.0 percent of total assets, respectively.
+At December 31, 2022 and 2021, the total equities approximate 39.5 percent and 48.6 percent of total assets, respectively.